-Gingerdoodles are a combination of my favorite snickerdoodle cookies recipe with the flavors of a gingersnap to create a new classic holiday treat!
-These soft and chewy Gingerdoodle Cookies are perfect for your Christmas cookie exchange!
+These chewy ginger molasses cookies are a combination of a snickerdoodle and a gingersnap for a new classic holiday treat!
+Also called “gingerdoodle cookies”, these soft and chewy molasses cookies are perfect for your Christmas cookie exchange!

 Are you still searching for the perfect holiday cookie exchange recipe?
 Look no further, friends!
-I’ve already made these ginger snickerdoodles three times this season and, yes, I plan to bake them up again at least one more time.
+I’ve already made these chewy ginger molasses cookies three times this season and, yes, I plan to bake them up again at least one more time.
 They are a cross between gingersnaps and snickerdoodles.
-I call them Gingerdoodles!
+I like to call them Gingerdoodle Cookies!

 (Three dozen cookies consumed in two days by just two adults and their two young tots isn’t such a good idea.) 😉

-The dough balls for these ginger snickerdoodles are rolled into a bowl of cinnamon sugar like a standard snickerdoodle recipe.
+The dough balls for these ginger molasses cookies are rolled into a bowl of cinnamon sugar like a standard snickerdoodle recipe.
 They are soft and chewy unlike a crispy gingersnap.

 Kids love rolling the dough balls in the cinnamon sugar coating.
 I was surprised at how good of a job Judah did with that!
 Now he just has to work on spacing the cookies on the cookie sheet instead of placing them right against each other.
 He doesn’t yet understand the concept of 4 columns and three rows.

 - 1 teaspoon baking soda

 - 1/2 teaspoon salt